-“Willow Spirit Tree Tradition”
+“Willow Spirit Samurai”

-The Art is a pure Classical Japanese Martial Art and can be traced back to the ancient times of Japan, owing most of its glory to the skilful and brave Samurai Warriors who continued upgrading and refining its vast array of scientific techniques in actual combat, and also known for the creation of a unique way of the sword (Iai-jutsu / Iaido), The basic principle of the art was to defeat the enemy in any way possible with the most gentle of hands.
+The Art is a pure Classical Japanese Martial Art and can be traced back to the ancient times of Japan, owing most of its glory to the skilful and brave Samurai Warriors who continued upgrading and refining its vast array of scientific techniques in actual combat, and also known for the creation of a unique way of the sword (Iai-Jutsu / Iaido), The basic principle of the art was to defeat the enemy in any way possible with the most gentle of hands.
 Gentle is only for the Ju-Taijutsu-ka and not for the opponent, that is, with the gentle swift body movement (Tai Sabaki) geared with the brains using the principles of leverage and counters, combined with the knowledge of the body pressure points, using and turning the attacker’s own strength and weight.